aarong/feedme-server-core/README.md

 Emitted when a client violates the Feedme specification.

+The client is sent a `ViolationResponse` message.
+The `Diagnostics` property of the message contains `Diagnostics.Message` (string), which is the client message that generated the error, and `Diagnostics.Problem` (string), which describes the nature of the violation.

 Arguments passed to the listeners:

 1. `clientId` (string) is the Feedme client identifier that the library has